 (And yes, I agree that "British comedy RPF" makes more sense.)

-cathexys: dark sphinx (default icon) (darksphinx)
+cathexys: dark sphinx (default icon) (Default)

-[personal profile] cathexys
+[personal profile] cathexys 2013-01-14 03:17 am (UTC)(link)

 I think it might be time again to start gathering conversation :)